Consumer spending outpaced income — again

 Corisa Hernandez, who owns a bar in Northeast LA, says small businesses like hers are bracing for how the next string of raids could impact their bottom line.

+We have businesses right now that are right away from closing.
 LA businesses have gone through a pandemic, wildfires, and now this.

 You're going to see these restaurant shutdowns, which will impact the community as a whole because you're losing tax revenue and jobs.

 She's done know your rights training for her staff and has encouraged other restaurants to get involved as well.
+Her bar hasn't been raided so far.

 She knows speaking out puts a target on her back, but she says this isn't the time to back down.

+Immigrants built your business.
 Immigrants contribute to the success of your business.

 And just as much as they've had your back, it's time to have their back.